-After hugely successful Tours of Europe every year since 2012 we are ready to run an improved version again in 2019.
+After hugely successful Tours of Europe every non covid year since 2012 we are ready to run an improved version again.
 The concept of the tour has not changed and that is to hit as many of the motoring icons as we could in one trip while still allowing time for side trips, shopping, the odd day to chill out and rest, and some superb dining, in fact the dinners have become such a highlight that there has been a suggestion the we change our name to Dining Adventures.

 In no particular order this tour visits; Ferrari, Siena, Porsche, Goodwood, Portofino, Sirmione, Cannes, Spa, Col de Turini, Nurburgring – Nordschleife, Route Napoleon, The Pistenklause, Cinque Terra, Stelvio Pass (twice), St Bernard Pass (both), Furka Pass, St Moritz, Cortina, Mercedes Museum and so many special little places that you will have to come along to find.

 As with all Driving Adventures tours this trip is all about having a good time.
 Nice cars, good friends, brilliant roads in some of the most beautiful locations on earth in company with like-minded adventurers.
 The tour represents the highest standards of organization, first-rate hotels and exquisite dining.
 There are even road books, detailing the exact route.
 I will also be there as a guide to smooth the way and ensure that each guest has the best experience possible.